minawoien/SecurityInNetworks/assignment1/README.md

 This file contains the algorithm used to find the correct key to decipher the cipher text.
 It uses both the file english_quadgrams.txt and the file words.txt.
 This file can be run from the directory part1, by runing `python autokey_quad.py` in the terminal.

 ### english_quadgrams.txt
-This file is downloaded from James Lyons, "Quadgram Statistics as a Fitness Measure", http://practicalcryptography.com/cryptanalysis/text-characterisation/quadgrams/
+This file contains English quadgrams downloaded from James Lyons, "Quadgram Statistics as a Fitness Measure", http://practicalcryptography.com/cryptanalysis/text-characterisation/quadgrams/

 ### words.txt
-This file is contains the 1000 most common words in English from "1000 most common words in English", https://www.ef.com/wwen/english-resources/english-vocabulary/top-1000-words/
+This file contains the 1000 most common words in English from "1000 most common words in English", https://www.ef.com/wwen/english-resources/english-vocabulary/top-1000-words/

 ## Part 2
 ### task2.py